An Ultimate Guide to Accounts Receivable Turnover Ratio

 • A low ratio could result from inefficient collection processes, insufficient credit policies, or customers who are not financially viable or creditworthy

-• Investors should be aware that some companies calculate their ratios using total sales rather than net sales, which may inflate the results
+• Investors should be aware that some businesses calculate their ratios using total sales rather than net sales, which may inflate the results

 How to Figure Out Accounts Receivable Turnover Ratio?